 A real, on-chain agent evaluation.

 Before the eval ran, the grader’s policy was anchored.
 After, a manifest of the verdicts was anchored.
-Both receipts are co-attested by Bitcoin SV miners.
-Download either, drop it into /verify, and confirm the chain order in your browser.
+Both proofs are anchored on the public BSV chain.
+Download either, drop it into /verify, and confirm each anchor on the public chain in your browser.

 A grader agent scored five student answers.